This post may contain affiliate links which won’t change your price but will share some commission.

 I have help for you

 If you really want to make sustainable changes, sometimes you do need some help for a time.
 I love to do this with women and am available in many different ways to help.
-I have an e-course directed at women over 40 with several modules starting with weight loss and moving on through gut health, stress management, exercise and sleep habits.
+I have an membership site directed at women with insulin resistance with my courses, monthly live Q and A’s, and lots of support, starting with weight loss and moving on through gut health, stress management, exercise and sleep habits.
 I have an e-course to help women get started with intermittent fasting, called Intermittent Fasting for Beginners.
-Both courses also involve group coaching.
+Both courses also involve group coaching and are available in the membership group.
 And I have private one on one coaching with a general program and then a specific blood sugar management program.
 Contact me to see how I can help you today to get real change that will last.
 Sign up for my email list to be notified when various programs are open for sign up.